 What type of course you are interested in developing (e.g., TLSAE)

 Whether you want the information returned via email or mailed to your business address.

 FLHSMV will send the course content criteria back via the requested method (mail or email).

 After the course is developed incorporating the minimum course content requirements, submit the developed course and application in hard copy format to:

 2900 Apalachee Parkway, Mail Stop 39

-According to section 120.60(1), F.S., DHSMV has 90 days to review and respond to the completed submission upon receipt.
-After initial review of your curriculum, DHSMV will send you any corrections necessary for the continuation of the review process until the course meets the minimum course content criteria.
+According to section 120.60(1), F.S., FLHSMV has 90 days to review and respond to the completed submission upon receipt.
+After initial review of your curriculum, FLHSMV will send you any corrections necessary for the continuation of the review process until the course meets the minimum course content criteria.

-If you are developing a distance learning (i.e., online) course, a course demonstration for DHSMV will be required, once the course meets the minimum course criteria.
+If you are developing a distance learning (i.e., online) course, a course demonstration for FLHSMV will be required, once the course meets the minimum course criteria.
 This demonstration is required to ensure that the approved material is actually delivered via distance learning.
-The DHSMV will test your online course to verify that the course registration process works and that the course functions correctly.
+The FLHSMV will test your online course to verify that the course registration process works and that the course functions correctly.

-If you do not want to become a course provider but want to start a driver improvement/traffic school , section 318.1451, Florida Statutes requires that they use a course approved by DHSMV.
+If you do not want to become a course provider but want to start a driver improvement/traffic school , section 318.1451, Florida Statutes requires that they use a course approved by FLHSMV.
 Go to: How Do I Start A Traffic School?